-Use Content Idea Generator
+Use an Idea Generator

-Get yourself over to your laptop (or whatever device you use).
+To get started, get yourself over to your laptop (or whatever device you use).
 Allow yourself to write as it comes.
 Keep writing and let it flow.

 Do not bother to delete or edit anything initially.
 As you continue to write, you’ll realize that writing begins to get easier and the ideas begin to come together in a flow.

-Check out other blogs
+Check out Other Blogs

 Use Google to make searches relating to themes you’d want to write about.
 Read through the results that show up and find out what it says.

-The idea is that at some point during the reading, you might find some inspiration or a whole new angle to start your own content.
+The idea is not to copy up other people’s content.
+The idea is that at some point during your search, you might find some inspiration or a whole new angle to start your own content.